surniaulula/wpsso/readme.txt

 	* Moved the WP Recipe Maker, WP Ultimate Recipe, and WP Product Review plugin checks to the WPSSO JSON extension.
 	* Added new WpssoSchema set_single_data_from_cache() and get_single_type_id_url() methods.
 	* Refactored the WpssoSchema add_single_*_data methods (organization, person, place, etc.).
+	* Refactored the WpssoProUtilWpseoMeta class and all its methods.

 **Version 3.47.1 (2017/10/17)**